At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

 How is dog tail docking done?

-Rubber Ring Elastation is where a rubber ligature restricts the blood flow to the tail and falls off, usually within 24 to 96 hours.
+The most common canine tail docking procedure is called Rubber Ring Elastation, which occurs when a rubber ligature restricts blood flow to the tail and falls off, usually within 24 to 96 hours.

 A reputable veterinarian will first give the puppy or dog a complete physical examination and blood clot test.

 Next, the dog is tranquilized and placed on its back.
 General anesthesia is applied.
 The area is disinfected and shaved.
-Depending on the breed standard, an incision is made ¼” – 1″ from the dock (where the tail joins the rump), through the skin and the cartilage on puppies, or between two vertebrae on a dog.
+Depending on the American Kennelbreed standard, an incision is made ¼” – 1″ from the dock (where the tail joins the rump), through the skin and the cartilage on puppies, or between two vertebrae on a dog.

 The skin is then pulled over the exposed tissue, cartridge, or vertebrae and sutured.